matejlatin/matejlatin.co.uk/_posts/2016-08-18-i-quit-design-twice.md

 tags:
 - UX
 - Design
-intro: I never had a goal of becoming a designer when I  growing up.
+intro: I never had a goal of becoming a designer when I was growing up.
 Like most young boys, I wanted to be a jet fighter a pilot, a fireman, a police officer,… whatever I was most interested in at a particular moment.
 ---
 The last thing I remember I wanted to be was a “game designer/developer”.
 I just got my first PC and playing video games was all I did.
 Then, at some point, I had stopped thinking about what I really wanted to do.
 I guess the “life auto–pilot” must have kicked in.